hrap1919/qbc/README.md

 #### 23. qbtorcontentedit

-Change the filenames and the priorities of files of the selected torrent
+Change the names and priorities of files of the selected torrent

-Usage: qbtorcontentedit name NEW_NAME INDEX
+Usage: qbtorcontentedit filename NEW_NAME INDEX [OFFSET]

+rename the file with INDEX

+OFFSET is the number of directory levels up for the new name of the file (default=1)

-Usage: qbtorcontentedit dirname NEW_PATH OLD_PATH
+Usage: qbtorcontentedit dirname NEW_NAME [INDEX] [DIR_INDEX] [OFFSET]

+rename a directory in the path of the file with INDEX

+DIR_INDEX is the number of directory levels from the file to the targeted directory (default=1)

+OFFSET is the number of directory levels up for the new name of the directory (default=1)

 Usage: qbtorcontentedit prio NEW_PRIORITY [INDEX_1] [INDEX_2]

 qbtorcontentedit prio without arguments INDEX_1 and INDEX_2 does a global change of file priorities

 qbtorcontentedit prio with arguments INDEX_1 INDEX_2 sets a new priority to the files in the specified interval, the same as in qbcontent

-See "qbcontent --help" for a more info on generic and alphabetical indices
+See "qbcontent --help" for more info on generic and alphabetical indices

 #### 24. qbtorfile